-taged peers, specifically in English, mathematics and other English Baccalaureate subjects

-- HAL SEND students will perform exceptionally well. - Separate science, specifically Physics, performance for HAL disadvantaged students will improve significantly. - The progress gap between HAL disadvantaged males and females in Chemistry and Biology will reduce significantly, with HAL disadvantaged females achieving at least in line with national outcomes. - The progress gap between HAL disadvantaged females and males in English and Maths will reduce significantly, with HAL disadvantaged males achieving at least in line with national outcomes. - The number of most able disadvantaged students achieving grades 7-9 across English Baccalaureate subjects will improve.

-Ambition: Disadvantaged students from years 7-11 are provided with excellent wider curriculum experiences and opportunities that develop them as confident, ambitious and aspirational learners.

-- As a result of the 'Igniting Futures' strategy, the vast majority of KS3 students will have excellent careers provision across all of the 8 Gatsby benchmarks.
-Students will demonstrate exceptional personal development skills and characteristics, and be intrinsically motivated to achieve highly. - By 2024 100% of disadvantaged students will engage with a house event within faculty areas, developing character and building ambition by completing activities within the curriculum. - Increase the participation of disadvantaged and SEND disadvantaged students in the Student Leadership Team. - Increase the number of disadvantaged students who achieve the SSAT the Student Leadership accreditation by 2024. - Engage all disadvantaged students with physical and mental health education conducted successfully by student leadership team by 2024. - 0% NEET for all disadvantaged students and POST 16 progression route that is suitably challenging and ambitious. • 100% of disadvantaged students will engage with the entitlement pledge as part of their cultural capital experience.
+taged peers, specifically in English, mathe- matics and other English Baccalaureate subjects HAL SEND students will perform exceptionally well.
+Separate science, specifically Physics, performance for HAL disadvantaged students will improve significantly.
+The progress gap between HAL disadvantaged males and females in Chemistry and Biology will reduce significantly, with HAL disadvantaged females achieving at least in line with national outcomes.
+The progress gap between HAL disadvantaged females and males in English and Maths will reduce significantly, with HAL disadvantaged males achieving at least in line with national outcomes.
+The progress gap between HAL disadvantaged females and males in English and Maths will reduce significantly, with HAL disadvantaged males achieving at least in line with national outcomes.
+The number of most able disadvantaged students achieving grades 7-9 across English Baccalaureate subjects will improve.
+Ambition: Disadvantaged students from years 7-11 are provided with excellent wider curriculum experiences and opportu- nities that develop them as confident, am- bitious and aspirational learners.
+As a result of the 'Igniting Futures' strategy, the vast majority of KS3 students will have excellent careers provision across all of the 8 Gatsby benchmarks.
+Students will demonstrate exceptional personal development skills and characteristics, and be intrinsically motivated to achieve highly.
+By 2024 100% of disadvantaged students will engage with a house event within faculty areas, developing character and building ambition by completing activities within the curriculum.
+Increase the participation of disadvantaged students in the Student Leadership Team.
+Increase the number of disadvantaged students who achieve the SSAT the Student Leadership accreditation by 2024.
+Engage all disadvantaged students with physical and mental health education conducted successfully by student leadership team by 2024.
+0% NEET for all disadvantaged students and POST 16 progression route that is suitably challenging and ambitious.
+100% of disadvantaged students will engage with the entitlement pledge as part of their cultural capital experience.